Electromedical Technologies, Inc. (OTCMKTS:EMED) Short Interest Update

-Electromedical Technologies, Inc. (OTCMKTS:EMED) was the recipient of a significant decrease in short interest during the month of February.
-As of February 12th, there was short interest totalling 6,000 shares, a decrease of 39.4% from the January 28th total of 9,900 shares.
-Based on an average trading volume of 90,900 shares, the short-interest ratio is presently 0.1 days.
+Electromedical Technologies, Inc. (OTCMKTS:EMED) saw a significant growth in short interest during the month of February.
+As of February 26th, there was short interest totalling 21,400 shares, a growth of 256.7% from the February 11th total of 6,000 shares.
+Based on an average trading volume of 154,800 shares, the short-interest ratio is presently 0.1 days.

 About Electromedical Technologies